-Note: I tend to dislike portrait posters because a lot of the poster is below your field of vision (example) so you’d need to stoop to fully read.
+Note: I tend to dislike portrait posters because a big chunk of the poster real estate is below a viewer’s field of vision (example) so you’d need to stoop to fully read.
 If you are in charge of a poster session, please read my plea about this problem.

 Your poster doesn’t need to look like any of the templates above.
 Unlike a manuscript, a poster can adopt a variety of layouts depending on the form of charts and photographs.
 Indeed, you probably don’t want your poster to look like every other poster in the room (that would be boring).There are also thousands of other templates on the internet, but I dislike most of them because they are too busy and don’t have white space.
 The University at Buffalo’s templates are exceptions.
 But don’t be constrained by templates.
 As long as you maintain sufficient white space and provide clear cues to your readers about how they should travel through your poster elements, you can and should get creative.
 Here are some I like: example 1, example 2, example 3.

 Although the vast majority conference posters on the planet are produced with Microsoft Powerpoint, you’ll end up with a better-looking poster if you use a page-layout application such as QuarkXPress, InDesign (great poster instructions), LaTeX (templates; instructions; example), or Scribus (instructions).
 These programs allow control of text wrapping around images, automatic text flow among associated text blocks, and much more.
 You can also make posters with graphics software such as Illustrator, CorelDRAW, Freehand, Omnigraffle, and Inkscape.
 There’s also PosterGenius for those who need a program that will make a lot of the design decisions for you.